-Subject to parliamentary approval, the federal government’s new Canada Dental Benefit is proposed to take effect on December 1, 2022.
-This first phase would apply to children under the age of 12.
+The federal government’s new Canada Dental Benefit took effect on December 1, 2022.
+This first phase applies to children under the age of 12.

-Parents would apply for the coverage through CRA, and they must not have private dental coverage for their children.
+Parents would apply for the coverage through their CRA account online, and they must not have private dental coverage for their children.

-The Canada Dental Benefit would provide payments up to $650 per child per year for families with adjusted net income under $90,000 per year and without dental coverage.
+The Canada Dental Benefit provides payments up to $650 per child per year for families with adjusted net income under $90,000 per year and without dental coverage.

 $650 would be provided for each eligible child if the family’s adjusted net income is under $70,000.

 $390 would be provided for each eligible child if the family’s adjusted net income is between $70,000 and $79,999.